EduMonSwent/EduMon/README.md

 - Map screen displaying streets, building and campus
 - Displays your location with your avatar
 - Displays your friends locations with their avatar
+- Always shows your campus status chip (On/Off campus) with an EPFL indicator
+- Friends list includes each friend’s study status (Studying / Break / Idle) and a Find action to center the map on them
+- Includes a “Go back to my location” chip to quickly re-center on your avatar

+---

+### 🧠 Daily Reflection
+- Log your daily mood using a simple emoji scale
+- Add a short personal note (up to 140 characters)
+- View your mood history over the past 7 days
+- Track mood trends over time (weekly / monthly view)

+---

+### 🛒 Shop
+- Spend earned coins to customize your EduMon
+- Browse cosmetic items (hats, accessories, effects)
+- Displays your current coin balance
+- Online shop with unlockable visual upgrades

 ---